 This may mean stepping out of your comfort zone and communicating with your co-parent in a way that you have not ever done before.
-For instance, for years you and your co-parent may have best communicated via email or text messaging.
+For instance, for years, you and your co-parent may have best communicated via email or text messaging.
 This could be due to your ongoing problems and resentment after a divorce or child custody case.
 However, sometimes communication is done more effectively when it is face to face or even over the telephone.
 Keep in mind that what you are doing is for your children and not for yourself.
 Take a step back and assess the situation for what it is.
-If you think that information can be better conveyed over the phone or face to face, then you should make every effort to do so.
+If you think that information can be better conveyed over the phone or face-to-face, you should make every effort to do so.

-Stay positive input love first
+Stay positive input, love first.

-Children often learn more from us by the way we act then by what we tell them.
-Be careful of how you absorb media, talk to others about the pandemic and and any subject for that matter, and interact with their other parent.
+Children often learn more from us by the way we act than by what we tell them.
+Be careful of how you absorb media, talk to others about the pandemic and any subject for that matter, and interact with their other parent.
 Your children will subconsciously take in your actions and learn to act by how you do.
 This can be a negative for them or positive for them.
 The good part is that while you don't have any control over the overall path of this virus, you do have direct control over how you respond to it in terms of your actions and words.
 Choose to be positive and choose to be a force for good in your child's life.
 That will go a long way towards helping to keep your family intact during this time.